-The Compensation Committee of the Board of Directors currently consists of Thomas J. McGoldrick.
-Until recently, Dr. Peter Morawetz, a former member of the Company's board of directors, served as the chairperson of the Compensation Committee.
-Dr. Morawetz and Mr. McGoldrick were each appointed to the Compensation Committee by the Board of Directors.
-In addition, each Compensation Committee member was (during fiscal 2012) and the current Compensation Committee member is an "outside director" for purposes of Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code"), a "non-employee director" for purposes of Rule 16b-3 under the Exchange Act and "independent" as independence is currently defined in Rule 4200(a) (15) of the NASDAQ listing standards.
+The Board does not currently have a Compensation Committee.
+The Compensation Committee previously consisted of Dr. Peter Morawetz, as the former chairperson, and Thomas J. McGoldrick.
+Such former members were of the Compensation Committee were appointed by the Board of Directors, and consisted entirely of directors who were "outside directors" for purposes of Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code"), "non-employee directors" for purposes of Rule 16b-3 under the Exchange Act and "independent" as independence is currently defined in Rule 4200(a) (15) of the NASDAQ listing standards.
 In fiscal 2012, the Compensation Committee met two times.
-The functions of the Compensation Committee include, among other things:
+The functions of the Compensation Committee (when such committee is formally in place) include, among other things: